Two-Year J.D. for International Lawyers

 • English Language Capabilities

-In addition to either a first degree in law from outside the U.S., applicants to the two-year J.D. program must have excellent English language ability (as evidenced by a TOEFL or IELTS exam) and a strong record of academic or professional accomplishments.
+In addition to a first degree in law from outside the U.S., applicants to the two-year J.D. program must have excellent English language ability (as evidenced by a TOEFL or IELTS exam) and a strong record of academic or professional accomplishments.
 The preferred scores are as follows:

 • TOEFL: 100 (internet-based total); 250 (computer-based total); or 600 (paper-based total)